Close icon

 Let your loved ones know how you are feeling

 Spending time with other people can help improve your mood.
-You might be feeling a bit distant or disconnected from your family and friends right now, especially if you’ve been pretending to enjoy their company or avoiding them entirely.
+You might be feeling lonely, a bit distant, or disconnected from your family and friends right now, especially if you’ve been pretending to enjoy their company or avoiding them entirely.
 This can make it hard to want to confide in them, but letting them know how you’re feeling can make it easier for them to support you.
 Plus, it can feel good to simply talk about what you’re feeling with someone.

 Set a sleep routine